Anthonypaige/investnurenergy/src/content/post/what-is-the-high-efficiency-electric-home-rebate-act.md

 ### **Home Climate**

-- **Heat Pump**: Heating and cooling are responsible for almost half of residential energy costs.
+- **Heat Pumps**: Heating and cooling are responsible for almost half of residential energy costs.
 Upgrading to a heat pump HVAC system, which produces three times the amount of energy it uses, can significantly reduce heating and cooling costs, making homes more comfortable year-round.

 - **Weatherization**: Insulation and Sealant improvements aid in the efficiency of the HVAC unit.
 Proper insulation helps keep homes warm in winter and cool in summer, cutting energy costs.
-Learn more about weatherization in our [comprehensive guide](a-comprehensive-guide-to-weatherization-and-energy-efficiency).
+Learn more about weatherization in our [comprehensive guide](/a-comprehensive-guide-to-weatherization-and-energy-efficiency).

 - **Ventilation**: Proper ventilation ensures healthy indoor air quality and aids in the efficiency of the HVAC unit, enhancing overall well-being.

-### **Household Essential Appliances**:
+### **Household Essential Appliances**

-- **Hot Water**: Heating water accounts for nearly 20% of residential energy costs.Heat Pump Water Heaters are three times more efficient, lowering water heating expenses.

 - **Laundry**: Heat Pump Clothes Dryers utilize the same heat pump technology as heat pumps and HPWHs, translating to savings on electricity bills.

-- **Cooking**: Electric Stoves and Electric Cooktops offer efficient cooking, reducing energy consumption.
-Electric Stoves are at least twice as efficient as gas stoves and produce much less waste heat that can make your kitchen uncomfortable in the summer.
+- **Cooking**: Electric Stoves are at least twice as efficient as gas stoves and produce much less waste heat that can make your kitchen uncomfortable in the summer.

+- **Water Heating**: Heating water accounts for nearly 20% of residential energy costs.HPWHs are three times more efficient, lowering water heating expenses

 These provisions collectively offer up to $14,000 for low-income households and up to $8,000 for moderate-income households.